EPR Registration for E-Waste Management

 • Offers for the sale of foreign electrical and electronic equipment, as well as their parts, accessories, and consumables.

-ABOUT E-WASTE EPR
+ABOUT E-WASTE EPR CONSULTANT IN INDIA

 Every maker of Electrical and Electronic Equipment (EEE) has extended producer responsibility (EPR).
 This is to ensure the correct treatment and disposal of e-waste by directing it to a licensed dismantler/recycler.